 Linton, West Yorkshire

-The Acres is a bespoke development of four large detached homes which are set in the heart of the village of Linton.
+The Acres is a bespoke development of four large detached homes which are set in the heart of the village of Linton, on the outskirts of Leeds.
 The properties are orientated to take full advantage of the site's south facing and elevated position whilst maintaining privacy and enjoying long distance views over the surrounding countryside.

 In order for the street scene to be enhanced and for the ‘gateway’ of the conservation area to be more fully acknowledged, a cruciform plan for Plot 1 was adopted to create a formal punctuation to the built forms and to allow principle rooms to face south and east.
 This has the advantage of allowing transverse gables to the elevation (a common design feature along Linton Lane).
 The local idiom has been expressed by use of an ‘arts and crafts’ style design, using high quality materials (local stone and slate roofs) and architectural details.